bixb922/crank-organ/doc-software/README.md

 With the SD card, only about 500kb of free flash memory is necessary.
 The /tunelib folder on flash will serve as fallback should the SD card fail or come loose.

+## MIDI over serial

+MIDI over serial (i.e. MIDI with a DIN connector) is supported.
+On the pinout page (Pin and MIDI configuration) select the "64 notes MIDI over serial data/64_note_midi_over_serial.json".

+The provided configuration has defined 64 notes from MIDI 48 to MIDI 111.
+You can select the MIDI channel here, and all notes are sent to that channel.

+No program change messages are sent.
+In fact, only note on and note off messages are sent, and with fixed velocity, as it is normal for pipes.
+If you have another requirement, please post an issue in this repository.

+MIDI output can be combined with instruments actuated via GPIO or MCP23017 pins.

 ## Languages: English, Spanish and German
 Pages for daily operation such as home page, tunelist, performance and history are available in english, spanish and german.

 Pages for configuration are only available in english.
 Since these pages are not used very frequently, please  use the translation provided by the browser if necessary.
+Anyhow, it's best to use a PC for configuration since these pages have a lot of text or are wider than a cell phone screen.
+On a PC, Chrome and Firefox have translation capabilites, so you can configure the system with translated pages.

 The language is selected according to the language preference of the browser.

 I will be delighted if someone is willing to add another language.
 The translations are in the file /static/translations.js.
+Please post an issue in this repository if you would like to colaborate.

 ## Customization crank organ photo